Affiliate links on Android Authority may earn us a commission. Learn more.

 From what I’ve noticed over the past few years of reviewing Fitbit devices, the company’s optical heart rate sensors are getting pretty good.
 No wrist-based sensor will be as accurate as a chest strap, but the Versa 2 does hold its own against a more advanced running watch like the Forerunner 245 Music.

-The heart rate data will also help you measure your VO2 max, or what Fitbit calls your Cardio Fitness Level.
+The heart rate data will also help you measure your VO2 max, or what Fitbit calls your cardio fitness level.
 Fitbit’s implementation analyzes your VO2 max, assigns a number to it, and gives you suggestions on how you might be able to improve your score.
 This is what I like to see in a fitness app — you can track as much data as you’d like, but if you don’t know what the numbers mean or how to improve them, they’re not very helpful.
-Fitbit does a good job with helping users understand why they should care about things like VO2 max.
+Fitbit does a good job of helping users understand why they should care about things like VO2 max.

 Fitbit’s menstrual cycle tracking is back again, which allows women to track and record their symptoms, compare trends over time, and see how their symptoms affect their activity.
 Some of these details are available on the watch itself, while others can be found in the Fitbit app.